larsks/mmcontainers/README.md

 ### mmcontainers-cachedump

 A tool for inspecting the `mmcontainers` cache.
+Values will be dumped as JSON strings.

 Synopsis: